HDFGroup/hdf5/doc/branches-explained.md

 ## `feature/*`
 Feature branches are temporary branches used to develop new features in HDF5.
 Feature branches branch off of develop and exist as long as the feature is under development.
-When the feature, the branch is merged back into develop, as well as any support branches in which the change will be included, and then the feature branch is removed.
+When the feature is complete, the branch is merged back into develop, as well as into any support branches in which the change will be included, and then the feature branch is removed.

 ## `release/*`
 Release branches are used to prepare a new production release.
 They are primarily used to allow for last minute dotting of is and crossing of ts
 (things like setting the release version, finalizing release notes, et cetera) and do not include new development.
-They are created from maintenance branch at the time of the maintenance release and have names 1_8_N, 1_10_N, 1_12_N, where N is minor release number.
+They are created from the maintenance branch at the time of the maintenance release and have names 1_8_N, 1_10_N, 1_12_N, where N is the minor release number.
 Once the release is  done it is tagged.
-Patches can be applied to release branch for patch releases that are treated as "scaled down" maintenance releases as defined by Release coordinator.
+Patches can be applied to the release branch for patch releases that are treated as "scaled down" maintenance releases as defined by Release coordinator.

 ## `1.X/master/*` where X is 8, 10 or 12
 These branches are used to tag 1.X.* maintenance releases.

 ## `inactive/<name>/*`
-These branches are for experimantal features that were developed in the past  and have not been merged to develop, and are not under active development.
+These branches are for experimental features that were developed in the past  and have not been merged to develop, and are not under active development.
 The features can be out of sync with the develop branch.

 This document was last updated on March 4, 2021